A potentially faster-spreading Delta variant, AY.4.2, has been spotted in 8 states

 Galloway, who also serves as policy lead on the CDC's laboratory and testing task force, said U.S. labs began preparing last month to prioritize tests to assess whether AY.4.2 can evade antibodies from vaccinated Americans, or from currently authorized monoclonal antibody treatments for the virus.

-That process can take up to four weeks, Galloway said, across several laboratories who will run tests with harmless "pseudoviruses" designed to impersonate the variant's characteristic mutations.
+That process can take up to four weeks, Galloway said, across several laboratories that will run tests with harmless "pseudoviruses" designed to impersonate the variant's characteristic mutations.

 Scientists have already turned up worrying combinations of mutations in other sub-lineages of Delta called AY.1 and AY.2, which like AY.4.2 have also sometimes been interchangeably called "Delta plus" variants.